santushtanand-web/TaskMaster/README.md

-Memory updated
-Here’s a detailed and visually appealing README for your Calculator Master Web Project.
-This example includes placeholders for images; make sure to replace them with the actual paths to the images in your repository once they are uploaded.

 Calculator Master Web Project

 Calculator Master is a sleek and responsive web-based calculator built with HTML, CSS, and JavaScript.
 This project provides a functional and visually appealing calculator interface that supports basic arithmetic operations, providing an intuitive experience for users.